-In retrospect, there could’ve been a better way to educate, inform process, and navigate the fear and anxiety that people have about those without housing.
-However, one of the persistent realities of addressing this lack of housing--alongside the deprivation of essential resources, physical and psychological hardship, and the social stigma faced by those in such situations--is that there may not be a singular ideal solution that is satisfactory to all.
+Navigating the fear and anxiety that people have about those without housing is always complicated.
+However, one of the persistent realities of addressing the lack of affordable and decent housing--alongside the deprivation of essential resources, physical and psychological hardship, and the social stigma faced by those in such situations--is that there is no singular ideal solution that is satisfactory to all.

-This is why KRC wants to give voice to the fact that there are some in the Korean American community who recognize the complexity of the problem the entire City faces, and that our community can play a role in creating a model for other places struggling with similar difficulties.
+This is why KRC wants to give voice to the fact that Korean Americans recognize the complexity of the problem the entire City faces, and that our community must play a role in creating a model for other places struggling with similar difficulties.
 Our community has been asked to help because the need is manifest in our neighborhood and the space already exists.

 KRC supports the City of Los Angeles in its efforts to relieve the hardship of living on the streets and provide space for rest, care, and transition.
 We are aware that this new resource will bring potential for conflict but we also believe that it will advance human dignity.
 As a community organization, our focus will be to offer assistance, monitor events and issues, and work with those in the City responsible to keep safety and sanitation in good order.
 We also recognize that Koreatown is populated by many who do not identify as Korean American and note that any volunteers who support the creation of a safe space for those without a home will find a partner in us.
 We can build a model response, and KRC promises to be among those who reply with heart, head, and hands.